Zeus11511/Astroid-Game/README.md

 Troubleshooting:

 If you experience any issues with the game, try updating your graphics drivers and restarting your computer.
-If you continue to experience issues, please contact the game developers for assistance.
+If you continue to experience issues, please contact the game developer for assistance.
 Thank you for playing Astroids.
 We hope you enjoy the game!